sergio-fry/devup/README.md

 ### Disable **DevUp!**

 If you don't want devup to setup your dev services, you can disable it by using `DEVUP_ENABLED=false`.
 Just add it to .env.local file.

+### Override some service

+If you want to switch some service from DevUp! to another, you can override ENV in a local dotenv configs:

+   * .env.local
+   * .env.development.local
+   * .env.test.local

+Just put to your .env.local:

+    export POSTGRES_HOST=0.0.0.0
+    export POSTGRES_PORT=5432

+### Get some DATABASE_URL working

+Just put to your .env.test or .env.development something like:

+    DATABASE_URL=postgres://postgres@$POSTGRES_HOST:$POSTGRES_PORT/test_db

 ### Debug